UK Travel Guide: 24 Hours In Edinburgh Itinerary

 Walk In The Steps Of Kings & Queens At Edinburgh Castle

-Take a short walk up the hill to visit Edinburgh's most popular attraction.
+Take the short but steep walk up the hill to visit Edinburgh's most popular attraction.
 Edinburgh Castle sits proudly at one of the highest points in the city, dominating the city's skyline and is easily the most recognisable landmark in Edinburgh.

 Spend a couple of hours learning about the dramatic events that have unfolded on this site over the centuries.
-Make sure to go outside onto the castle's terrace to enjoy the spectacular views of the city.
+Discover the story that inspired George R.R.
+Martin's infamous Red Wedding from Game of Thrones, see what life was like for the castle's prisoners and even get up close to the beautiful Scottish crown jewels.
+Make sure to spend some time on the castle's terrace to enjoy spectacular views across the city and beyond.

-For guaranteed entry to the castle, we recommend booking your tickets in advance.
+For guaranteed entry to the castle, make sure to book your tickets in advance.

 Location: Castlehill, Edinburgh EH1 2NG